deconstructedAdron/deconstructed/ws/contents/articles/api-docs/index.md

 ### /device/

-Post to this path to add any new application event that can be used to identify a new device and user.
+Post to this path to add device specific user identifying data that will be used to identify a new device and user.
 This is the single end point to send data that will be tracked, managed and processed with the identity engine.
-For an example of JSON data to pass into the ident service check out the [Inbound Data Schema](/articles/inbound-data-schema/).
+For an example of JSON data to pass into the services check out the [Inbound Data Schema](/articles/inbound-data-schema/).

 Examples of this path include:

-    curl -X POST -H "Content-Type: application/json" -d '{"key":"06e5140d-fa4e-4758-8d9d-e707bd19880d", "value":{"KnownID" : {"ID" : "c625e601-fb42-40f8-a101-33301d290596"}}}' http://api.deconstructed.io/device/?access_token=123456789
+    curl -X POST -H "Content-Type: application/json" -d '{"key":"06e5140d-fa4e-4758-8d9d-e707bd19880d", "value":{"knownid" : {"ID" : "c625e601-fb42-40f8-a101-33301d290596"}}}' http://api.deconstructed.io/device/?access_token=123456789

 Example results would look like this, with the key being returned when the write is successful.